 GW is a pay-for-performance institution, which means we have a goal of meaningful distribution of merit awards and where higher performance is rewarded with higher merit awards.

-Performance rating calibration will directly influence merit expenditure; If ratings are inflated, merit awards often must be calibrated down to remain within budget.
+Performance rating calibration will directly influence merit expenditure; If ratings are skewed toward Exceeds Expectations, merit awards often must be calibrated down to remain within budget.